Our Top Free Resource

 An outright gift.
-This allows you to benefit our work today and receive a federal income tax charitable deduction when you itemize.
+This allows you to benefit our work today and receive a federal income tax charitable deduction if you itemize.

 A bargain sale.
 You can sell us your property for less than the fair market value of the item.
-For example, if you sell us an antique for $25,000 that is worth $50,000, you will receive a federal income tax charitable deduction of $25,000 plus the payment from us of $25,000.
+For example, if you sell us an antique for $30,000 that is worth $50,000, you will receive a federal income tax charitable deduction of $20,000 plus the payment from Conquer Cancer of $30,000.

 A charitable gift annuity.
-You can sometimes use non-income producing property such as a valuable stamp and coin collections or works of art in exchange for life payments and a federal income tax charitable deduction.
+You can sometimes use non-income producing property such as valuable stamp and coin collections or works of art in exchange for life payments and a federal income tax charitable deduction.
 The amount of the charitable deduction depends, in part, on whether the donated items are retained by the charity and used for its tax-exempt purpose.

 A charitable remainder trust.
 You may be able to contribute tangible personal property to a charitable remainder trust.
 If you or a family member is an income beneficiary, you will receive a federal income tax charitable deduction when the property is sold.
 An additional contribution of cash or appreciated securities is recommended to cover expenses until the tangible personal property is sold.

 A donor advised fund.
 Gifts to donor advised funds are not limited to cash and securities.
-Tangible personal property such as valuable antiques, stamp and coin collections, works of art, cars and boats may be able to be gifted and sold to benefit your fund.
+Tangible personal property such as valuable antiques, stamp, and coin collections, art, cars, and boats may be able to be gifted and sold to benefit your fund.